Mauro Prosperi: Portrayal in media

 Public reception to Prosperi's story is polarised, largely due to his portrayal within the media.
 Following his return to Italy, Prosperi was celebrated widely as the man who had come back from the dead, and was named "the Robinson Crusoe of the Sahara".
 Despite this, several sports physiologists have questioned the medical viability of his account, with some saying Prosperi exacerbated or staged the occurrence for fame.
 In 1998, Marathon Des Sables founder Patrick Bauer told Men's Journal that Prosperi's story was a fabrication, saying: "Don't listen to Mr. Prosperi, his story is a fabrication.
 He will have you believe he is Superman.
 It is physiologically impossible for a man to travel more than 200 kilometers in the desert without water.
 This is a supernatural act.
 It's possible that he got genuinely lost for a few days.
 But all the rest rings false.
 We believe that early on he was picked up by someone.
 And then he decided to hide out for a while.
 He thought he could make a killing out of this if he prolonged his ordeal.
 He thought he could sell his story to the tabloids.
 He aspired to be the star of his own movie."
 Following the publications of these stories, Prosperi considered a lawsuit against Bauer that would have claimed, among other concerns, that the marathon trail was poorly marked, but ultimately never filed the suit, believing the dispute to be a personal rather than legal matter.

-In 1995, a Roman film crew retraced Prosperi's steps for a reenactment documentary of his survival.
+In 1995, a Roman film crew retraced Prosperi's steps for a re-enactment documentary of his survival.
 The filming crew located the Marabout shrine in which Prosperi rested and discovered some of his possessions, along with several bat skeletons.

 In 2004, Prosperi's survival story was depicted on the National Geographic Channel in a documentary titled Expeditions to the Edge: Sahara Nightmare, and within episode 5 ("Lost in the Desert") of the 2019 Netflix series Losers.
 In 2014, British adventurer and survival instructor Bear Grylls also drew influence from Prosperi's survival in the Sahara Desert within an episode of his six-part Discovery Channel series Bear Grylls: Escape from Hell.
 The third episode of the series, entitled "Desert", follows Grylls re-creating aspects of Prosperi's survival story.
 Prosperi's story of endurance was also broadcast in a promotional campaign by 20th Century Fox in December 2015 in support of the American drama film The Revenant, released the same year.
 The campaign was promoted on the film studio's YouTube channel and entitled "The Revenant | Shouldn't Be Alive: Mauro Prosperi".

 In May 2020, Prosperi published his book, written in Italian, alongside his former wife and co-author Cinzia Pagliara, entitled Quei 10 Giorni Oltre la Vita ("Those 10 Days Beyond Life").